 1. Command line clients.

-2. Python API.
+2. OpenStack Python APIs.

-3. Direct https requests.
+3. Direct HTTPS requests.

 The most common way is to use one or more command line clients.
 These are scripts pre-written in Python and ready to be run by users.
 Most often, you will want to use the general-purpose openstack-client.
 Openstack-client is phasing out a variety of more specialised legacy clients such as nova and glance.
 The distinction between the openstack-client and the others will be explored in more detail below.